 Code Vein will be released on May 19, 2019.

 Take a look at this pixelated picture filter; it looks great, even with my obnoxious invented character in the frame.
-On my blog, you may read my Code Vein review.
+On my blog, you may read my Code Vein feedback.

 From the Ashes – Remnant – August 16, 2019